 Rather than relying on a system of Post-It notes that could be destroyed by a strong breeze or overzealous housekeeper, put your faith in an online tracking system.
 Let your Google Calendar (or similar) be your best friend during an apartment search.

 Even though most of your apartment search appointments can be stored in an online calendar, you may still walk away with some paperwork after a viewing.
-Rental applications, credit check forms and apartment complex brochures all need to be kept in one place.
+Rental applications, credit check forms, and apartment complex brochures all need to be kept in one place.

 Create a filing system using a filing cabinet or folders placed in a designated drawer.
 Put all paperwork for each property into a separate file.
 Always remember to organize your paperwork as soon as you get home from viewing an apartment that is going on your short list.
 If you love digital storage, scanning or taking pictures of the paperwork is a must.

-Creating a mental picture of a rental is great, but even with detailed notes you may forget how big the closet really was in a particular apartment.
+Creating a mental picture of a rental is great, but even with detailed notes, you may forget how big the closet really was in a particular apartment.
 Ask the property manager if you can take a few snapshots with your camera.

 Even just a few shots of the living space and bedroom will help jog your memory when you try to remember important details about the layout.
 Label all pictures appropriately as soon as possible so you remember which apartment listing they belong to.
 A bunch of unorganized pictures from several apartments causes the kind of problem you're trying to avoid.